cs0320-f25/typescript-csv-Eestienne51/README.md

 I also included a few testing blocks in the basic-parser.test.ts file that are empty at the moment.
 As the comments above these explain, these are areas I would like to test but because I haven't yet conceptually decided how I want to deal with these problems, I cannot yet write tests to check that the behaviour of these is as expected.

 #### Team members and contributions (include cs logins):
-Elizabeth Sessa - helped with the code to throw an error when something goes wrong with the parser
+Elizabeth Sessa (elizabethsessa) - helped with the code to throw an error when something goes wrong with the parser

 #### Collaborators (cslogins of anyone you worked with on this project and/or generative AI):
-Collaborators:
+Collaborators: elizabethsessa
 AI: ChatGPT was my AI of choice for the prompt questions and Google Gemini whenever I searched the web with any queries

 #### Total estimated time it took to complete project: 8 hours
-#### Link to GitHub Repo:
+#### Link to GitHub Repo: https://github.com/cs0320-f25/typescript-csv-Eestienne51